Muscle Biomechanics: Trapezius Muscle

 Here are some of the most common injuries and conditions associated with the trapezius muscle:

 1. Trapezius strain or sprain: Trapezius muscle strains or sprains are among the most common injuries.
 These can occur due to overuse, sudden or repetitive movements, or lifting heavy objects improperly.
-Symptoms may include pain, stiffness, and limited range of motion.
+Symptoms may include shoulder pain, shoulder stiffness, and limited range of motion.

-2. Nerve Compression: In some cases, the trapezius muscle may compress nearby nerves or its own supplying nerve, leading to conditions like thoracic outlet syndrome.
+2. Nerve Compression: In some cases, the trapezius muscle may compress nearby nerves or its supplying nerve, leading to conditions like thoracic outlet syndrome.
 This can cause symptoms such as pain, numbness, and tingling in the arm and hand.
 It can be caused by poor posture, repetitive movements, or muscle injury.

 3. Trapezius Tendinitis: This is a condition of inflammation of the tendon, which is the connective tissue that connects the muscle to the bone.
 It can result from repetitive movement, overuse, or muscle strain during playing sports or lifting weights, for example.